 Jason: Certainly, you choose cells wisely, but to us, heat is the number one issue.
 Whether it’s your car, the human body, etc., heat is a big deal.
 For tools, the same is true, particularly with respect to batteries.
-The contacts will deteriorate under extreme heat, so Bosch uses a heatsink that’s built right in.
+The contacts deteriorate under extreme heat, so Bosch uses a built-in heatsink.
 If you look at the bottom of our packs, it has ribs on it that create more surface area for heat to leave the battery.
 On top of that, we engineered our packs to be durable and to survive drop tests.

 Paul Fry on Energy Cells vs Power Cells

-To put it in perspective, a typical 18V lithium-ion pack may be called upon to sustain in excess of 20 amps throughout its discharge.
+To put it in perspective, a typical 18V lithium-ion pack may need to sustain in excess of 20 amps throughout its discharge.
 This is the kind of high current required to drive a power tool.
 Compare that to a computer or other consumer electronics device whose energy cells demand only 3-4 amps!

 How Electronics Let Lithium-ion Batteries Work Efficiently